bvberkum/docutils-ext/ReadMe.rst

 Maybe a writer that only picks out the character-data is something to be explored for testing.

-Until then, the main body of tests is run by the ``rstwriter`` module, running over all files from ``var/*demo.rst``.
+Until then, the main body of tests is run by the ``rstwriter`` module, running over all files from ``var/*.rst``.
+Test files are named and divided into seperate syntax topics.

 Lossy tests are implemented by re-parsing the rST output, and doing (trying) a compare of the AST content and public attributes by generating and diff'ing the pseudoxml for both source and generated document.
 Iow. the test requires 3 publish actions, one of which the actually subject of test |---| that has the rST Writer component.

 .. [*] It will quite possibly require additional properties on the AST to support true lossless ``rst-to-rst``, since not all rST syntax choices are of consequences in other representations (ie. indentation depths).
 Rather, a rst2rst publisher may serve to normalize formatting, and also to run some transforms to reorder, renumber, rename, cross-reference, etc.